How do I use it? ◎ What's new ▸ Gallery ▸ Shortcuts ▸

 - "Active Card", which should be your browser-proof bookmark to the card you're working on, and should also help with keeping correlated information together.

 There's a New Card (NC) dialog, too, almost identical to the AC.
-You can keep numerous NC dialogs open if need be (currently unrestricted, might change), but only one SC and AC dialog.
+You can keep numerous NC dialogs open if need be (currently unrestricted, might change), but only 2 SC and one AC dialog at most.

 Unless you change the shortcuts, you can access these by

 Alt+Ctrl+Shift+S - Select Card dialog (SC dialog)

 Alt+Ctrl+Shift+N - Another New Card dialog (NC dialog)

 Also, it might be useful at times to know that there should be only one instance of the app running on your PC at any point in time.

 Searching for cards